How the Common OSP Works

 How the Common Organic System Plan Works

 The Common OSP is designed to be practical, flexible, and usable across the organic community — regardless of operation size or certification pathway.
+By offering a standardized framework, it reduces administrative burdens and enhances transparency, allowing producers to focus on their operations rather than navigating complex certification requirements.

 Step 1 — A Standardized Structure